| WCATS Bat Jum Dao(Eight Slashing/Piercing Sword-Set)

 the whole sword; "Buzzzzzzzzzzzzzzzz!"
 Incorrect!
 It

+should be where it ought to be for the usage.
 Bat Jum Daos are unique as they are used for stabbing

 (piercing/thrusting action), chopping (downward/forward